zowe/docs-site/docs/user-guide/cli-db2plugin.md

 3. Place the ODBC driver in the `odbc_cli` folder. **Do not extract the ODBC driver**.

-You downloaded and installed the ODBC driver successfully.
+You downloaded and prepared to use the ODBC driver successfully.
 Proceed to install the plug-in to Zowe CLI.

 #### Installing the Plug-in

-Now that the Db2 ODBC CLI driver is installed, set the IBM_DB_INSTALLER_URL environment variable and install the Db2 plug-in to Zowe CLI.
+Now that the Db2 ODBC CLI driver is downloaded, set the IBM_DB_INSTALLER_URL environment variable and install the Db2 plug-in to Zowe CLI.

 **Follow these steps:**